 Off-road motorbike insurance

-Off-road bike insurance is specifically geared to motocross bikes, dirt bikes or scramblers.
-Without it, any damage you do to your bike, yourself or anyone else is your own responsibility.
+Off-road bike insurance is designed for motocross bikes, dirt bikes or scramblers.
+Without it, any damage you do to your bike, yourself or anyone else is your responsibility.

 This means that if you total your bike, you won’t get any money back.
 Similarly, if you injure someone and they sue you, you’ll have to pay any legal bills and compensation yourself.

-Off-road bike insurance is specifically geared to motocross bikes, dirt bikes or scramblers.
-Without it, any damage you do to your bike, yourself or anyone else is your own responsibility.
+Off-road bike insurance is designed for motocross bikes, dirt bikes or scramblers.
+Without it, any damage you do to your bike, yourself or anyone else is your responsibility.

 This means that if you total your bike, you won’t get any money back.
 Similarly, if you injure someone and they sue you, you’ll have to pay any legal bills and compensation yourself.

-What should I look for when choosing off-road insurance?
+What should I look for when choosing off-road bike insurance?

 When buying off-road motorbike insurance, whether from a specialist or as an add-on to a standard policy, there are some features to look out for.
 These include: